 - I’m leery of trading in any item for an eco-friendly version unless the trade-up will make an actual significant eco-impact.
 For example, if you drive a lot, and you trade in your fuel guzzling car for a more efficient car, that’s a useful trade-up.
 Trading up to a more eco-friendly wedding ring isn’t exactly achieving any major efficiency perks as compared to the old ring.

 - Most of the time trading up to a new item creates some new issues, such as shipping emissions, costs and so on.

 - If your partner isn’t as on board with green living, it could hurt some feelings to trade-up to a new ring.

-Reasons you may want to trade in your old wedding ring:
+Why trade in your old wedding ring?